flammie/crispy-octo-fiesta/README.md

 others but they do not get used that much.
 Linguistically gettext is quite poor, it only supports one numeral *plural forms* thing as a linguistic concept and everything else is 1:1 string to string translations.

+## Data structures and algorithms

+More basic parts of computer science curriculum, data structures are an interesting experiment cause they really need to test the programming languages features for handling datatypes, pointers and cyclic pointers and memory management and stuff.